Funding Your Way

 - Send to your institution or employer via the appropriate channels

-- If you can, request an in-person meeting to discuss your request.
-Be sure to bring a printed copy of your letter with you to the meeting.
+- If you can, request a face-to-face (virtual) meeting to discuss your request.

 More Ways To Fundraise